apache/camel-website/content/blog/LanguageSupportTooling-0.0.20/index.md

 ### What's next?

 This is very opened for the future.
 There will surely be improvements directed to Apache Camel K support.
-The Fuse Tooling team is awaiting your feedback on [JIRA](https://issues.redhat.com/browse/FUSETOOLS2), on one of the [Camel Tooling GitHub repository](https://github.com/camel-tooling). or whatever channel you prefer. it will help drive the future roadmap.
+You can provide feedback on the [Camel Tooling GitHub repository](https://github.com/camel-tooling), it will help drive the future roadmap.